ynonp/unix2-bash-scripts-slides/part1.md

 ## Translating characters
-* Use `tr` to convert fron one character set to another.
+* Use `tr` to convert from one character set to another.
 * `tr` takes origin and destination character sets (each surrounded by single quote)
 * Takes an optional input file.